 Contours of Section 548 Reasonably Equivalent Value Defense in Complex Lending Transactions

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will provide finance and bankruptcy counsel with a review of the legal and economic issues in preferential transfer and fraudulent conveyance avoidance actions for intercorporate guaranties, integrated transactions, and designated-use loans.
-The program will discuss how these transactions are at risk of being voided for lacking reasonably equivalent value and how lenders can show an indirect economic value of the transaction to satisfy Section 548.
+This CLE course will provide finance and bankruptcy counsel with a review of the legal and economic issues in fraudulent conveyance avoidance actions for intercorporate guaranties, integrated transactions, and designated-use loans.
+The program will discuss how these transactions are at risk of being voided for lacking reasonably equivalent value and how lenders can show that indirect economic value from the transaction satisfies Section 548.